magneto3572/Magotp/Readme.md

 1. widthInDp = 50.dp,  // Size in dp for otp box size
 2. heightinDp = 50.dp, // Size in dp for otp box size

-Color
+Color:-

 1.backgroundColor = Color.Transparent, // for transparent background else your color choice for box background 2.focusColor = Color.Green,  // border Color when user on active box
 3.unfocusColor = Color.DarkGray, // border Color when user not on active box

-Password Toggle
+Password Toggle:-

 1. passwordToggle = false, // if you want to display digit on box
 2. passwordToggle = true, // if you want to display dor in box for privacy

-Modifier
+Modifier:-

 1. modifier = Modifier.fillMaxWidth()) //Parent Row modfier

-Arrangment
+Arrangment:-

 1.arrangement = Arrangement.SpaceEvenly, // Arrangement in parent row

-Corner Radius
+Corner Radius:-

 1.cornerRadius = 8.dp // Border radius for OTP box

-OnvalueChange
+OnvalueChange;-

 1. Return the string when the all the box is filled

-OTP composable Type
+OTP composable Type:-

 1. otpComposableType = ComposableType.TYPE_FOUR // When you want otp composable with four boxes
-2. 1.  otpComposableType = ComposableType.TYPE_SIX // When you want otp composable with six boxes
+2. otpComposableType = ComposableType.TYPE_SIX // When you want otp composable with six boxes